PRP vs PRF treatments – What’s the difference?

 It’s always better to be safe than sorry!

-Otherwise, both PRP and PRF treatments are completely safe.
-They are non-invasive, non-surgical, use no chemicals, require no medication and no recovery time.
+Otherwise, both PRP and PRF treatments are associated with a low risk of adverse reaction when performed by qualified practitioners.
+They are non-invasive, non-surgical, use no synthetic chemicals, require no pharmaceutical medication and minimal recovery time for most patients.

 Treatments take less than an hour and will leave little or no sign you had anything done.